RyanYuanyang/TMDB-Movie-Prediction/README.md

 ### Feature Engineering

+after we analysis the data, we try to do some feature engineering to the data and use them to train our model.

+the process of feature engineering includes: string feature -> numerical feature string feature -> binary feature string feature -> word embedding year, week, which day of the week -> numerical feature

 #### string feature to value

 change the string feature ['genres', 'production_companies', 'production_countries', 'spoken_languages', 'cast', 'crew'] to value, like the number of genres, production_companies, production_countries, cast, crew.